Master of Science in Biological and Agricultural Engineering

 The major professor will guide the student on research, analysis, writing, and other scholarly aspects of the work.
 Members of the student's committee contribute, but the primary responsibility is that of the major professor.

 Submission of a thesis or Capstone manuscript is defined as the time at which the first complete draft of such is submitted to the major professor for review.
 After the major professor approves the draft for committee revision, the student will then submit the manuscript for critical review by the committee.
 Each may suggest improvements and refuse approval pending additional work.
 When committee members and the major professor sign the Approval Page, they certify that the thesis or capstone manuscript is clear and accurate, that it represents an original and worthwhile contribution, that the suggestions made by them are incorporated into the final work, and that the work conforms to the standards of Kentucky State University College of Business, Engineering and Technology (CBET).
 No faculty member will sign a thesis until it is of foremost quality and meets all requirements.
 The major professor and committee members must sign their names personally.
-There can be no temporary substitute members and no other person may sign a committee member's name on an Approval Page, even with the authorization of the committee member involved and the major professor.
+There can be no temporary substitute members, and no other person may sign a committee member's name on an Approval Page, even with the authorization of the committee member involved and the major professor.
 Electronic signatures are allowed for students completing their degree online.

 Written Comprehensive Exams